adam-samuel18/bn-dataengineering-challenge/README.md

 would be better to run the code inside a dev container to ensure an exact replica of the conditions inside the production container.

-## Additional Metric - Posts by time of day
+## Additional Metric - Daily Active Users

-I have included the metric "Posts by time of day" as it is useful for the business to know which days of the week and what time of day people are most active on the platform.
-Such information could be used to price ads for example (if bluesky has ads).
+I have included the metric Daily Active Users (DAUs).
+DAUs measures the number of unique people who use the app each day.
+It is a key metric for social media applications like bluesky.
+Monitoring it can help determine whether the business is growing or shrinking.
+Understanding the DAU can also help to determine retention rates from which the lifetime value (LTV) can be calculated.
+The main limitation of DAU is that, while it is often used to indicate a applications's stickiness (i.e. how likely a user is to return to the app), sometimes the DAU can increase for other reasons, e.g. an increase in marketing spending could cause people to log into the app and then never return.

-In a production environment it is likely that we would be able to ingest a 'users' table into the data warehouse which would likely include the date that the user joined the platform.
-Were this information available to me I would use it to look at user retention (particularly in the first 7 days of joining the platform).
-My experience has shown me that the amount of activity the user exhibits in the first 7 days has a profound impact on how likely they are to use the platform long term.
+In a production environment it is likely that we would be able to ingest a 'users' table into the data warehouse which would include the date that the user joined the platform.
+Were this information available to me I would use it to look at retention rates (particularly in the first 7 days of joining the platform).
+My experience has shown that the amount of activity the user exhibits in the first 7 days has a profound impact on how likely they are to use the platform long term.